pen-pi/penpi-usb-function-manager/README.md

 # Functions

 The scripts located inside the `functions` folder are the core of this library.
 The python script will use these scripts to make, configure and delete the virtual device from the PenPi.
+With help of libPenPi we can stack more functionally to hard to manage usb resources.
+This allows us to implements more functionally on top of this, which eneble us to do things like remote configuration via wifi and bluetooth.

 # Usage